vespa-engine/documentation/en/performance/vespa-query-tracing.md

 </div>

 For larger document collections, the *wand* query operator can significantly improve query performance.
-We can also combine wand with for example the rank() query operator.
+We can also combine wand with for example the rank() query operator. *wand* tries to do matching and ranking interlaved and skipping documents which cannot compete.
+The effectiveness of wand compared with brute force dotProduct depends on many factors:

+- Number of query features and document features
+- The feature space and weight distributions

 ### Tensor Ranking